ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-PHP Actions always consume an associative array and return an associative array.
-The entry method for the Action is `main` by default but can be specified explicitly when you create the Action with the `ibmcloud wsk` CLI by using `--main`, as with any other action type.
+PHP actions always consume an associative array and return an associative array.
+The entry method for the action is `main` by default but can be specified explicitly when you create the action with the `ibmcloud wsk` CLI by using `--main`, as with any other action type.

-You can create a {{site.data.keyword.openwhisk_short}} Action called **helloPHP** from this function as follows:
+You can create a {{site.data.keyword.openwhisk_short}} action called **helloPHP** from this function as follows:
 ```
 ibmcloud wsk action create helloPHP hello.php
 ```